What do we mean by human rights?

 Are human rights and fundamental rights the same?

 - The concept of human rights emphasises more the interconnection of these rights with individual people.
-These are rights that exist outside states.
+These are rights that exist outside of states.
 They are often characterized as inalienable, inalienable, non-derogable and non-derogable.

 - The concept of fundamental rights is typically associated with national human rights arrangements.
 In the Czech Republic, we also speak of the Charter of Fundamental Rights and Freedoms in this context.

 The permanence of human rights goes hand in hand with the impossibility for the public authorities to withdraw or abrogate them.
 Individuals cannot waive them or transfer them to another person.
 People are their bearers from birth to death and in some cases even before birth and after death.
-This “natural law” nature of human rights has, of course, been debated for a long time.
-In practice, it must always be the state and a specific body that defines and protects the rights in question.
+However, this “natural law” nature of human rights has, of course, been debated for a long time.
+In practice, it must always be the state and a specific authority that defines and protects the rights in question.

 Has the concept of human rights existed since time immemorial?